Hellos and Goodbyes

 - KQV Pittsburgh ended its top-40 format at 10:30 p.m.
 Oct.
 10, 1975.
 Sharing d.j. duties on the last night were the late George Hart and Billy Soule.
 The last song played prior to the all-news format was Brother Love's Travelling Salvation Army Show by Neil Diamond.
 (Source: Jeff Roteman, The KQV Page)

-- WCFL Chicago, a rocker for 14 years, became a beautiful music station Mon., Mar.
+- WCFL Chicago, a rocker for over a decade, became a beautiful music station Mon., Mar.
 15, 1976.
 Larry Lujack was the last d.j. on the old format and he continued with the new sound.
 Lujack signed off at 5 p.m.
 Two hours of surf sounds followed.
 Time of changeover: 7 p.m.

 - CKO-FM Toronto signed on at 6 a.m.
 Fri., July 1, 1977.
 It signed off without warning at noon Fri., Nov.
 10, 1989 with a brief announcement by the station manager.
 Phil Godin was scheduled to read the noon news, which was prepared by staff even though management knew it would never be delivered.
 Regular programming on 99.1 was replaced by a tone for several months and then a silence that has lasted almost a decade.
 The 99.1 spot in Toronto is scheduled to be occupied by the former CBL 740 this year.